-The year 2020 has tested us in ways that we never experienced before.
-But, amidst every little crisis that we faced (and are still facing,) we must never forget to take a moment to appreciate what we’ve gone through and find something to be grateful about.
+The last couple of years have tested us in ways that we never experienced before.
+But, during every crisis that we face, we must never forget to take a moment to appreciate what we’ve gone through and find something to be grateful about.
 But what is gratitude exactly?
 What are some examples of gratitude that you can recognize today?

 In this article, we’ll learn how to be grateful in the simplest of ways, while discussing different examples of how you can be more grateful!